The ultimate guide to

 Becoming active before and after surgery provides advantages during your healing process.
 During recovery, your spine physician will have you move in very specific ways to strengthen your core muscles.
 You’ll even get specific instructions for turning in bed to avoid damage.

-Finally, consider using your back surgery as a reason to stop smoking.
 Smokers have an increased risk of complications during and after surgery.
 Experts recommend trying to quit smoking four to six weeks before your surgery.
 And, don’t stop there.
-According to the American College of Surgeons, if you can resist lighting up a cigarette after your surgery, then you’ll lessen your potential for wound complications by 50 percent too.
+According to the American College of Surgeons, if you can resist lighting up a cigarette after your surgery, then you’ll lessen your potential for wound complications by 50%.

 The cost of back surgery